 Welcome to the WWRF web site!

-The VIP programme of working groups focuses on vertical industry requirements, including connected vehicles, ehealth, rail networks and the water industry, while new technical working groups are being set up to address key technology questions, such as the use of higher frequencies above 5GHz, the future development of network slicing and the impact of AI technologies on communication networks.
-Lots of results and information from our most recent events, held in Durban, South Africa in May, are available, and, of course, the website also contains all the required information for prospective members, including application forms and details of membership fees and benefits.
+The VIP programme of working groups focuses on vertical industry requirements, including business models, connected vehicles, ehealth, rail networks and the water industry, while new technical working groups are being set up to address key technology questions, such as the use of higher frequencies above 5GHz and the impact of AI technologies on communication networks.
+Lots of results and information from our most recent event, held in Denmark last October, are available, and, of course, the website also contains all the required information for prospective members, including application forms and details of membership fees and benefits.

 Will IP support the networks of the future?